lifespan prediction

 Regulatory Oversight is Needed

-Specifically, regulators must establish processes to validate that AI lifespan models are based on high-quality data and avoid embedded biases.
-Historical medical and demographic data often reflects long-standing discriminatory practices and unequal access to healthcare.
-An AI system trained on such data could produce predictions that reinforce existing prejudices and inequities.
+Regulators specifically need to establish procedures to ensure that AI lifespan models are developed using high-quality data and that they do not contain embedded biases.
+Historical data on medical statistics and demographics often captures entrenched patterns of discrimination and unequal access to health care.
+An A.I. trained on such data might yield predictions that reinforce existing biases and inequities.

-Regulators must mandate rigorous third-party testing and auditing of AI lifespan models before they are deployed.
-This includes evaluating for skewed or incomplete training data and testing predictions on real-world diverse populations.
-Models that show biased or inaccurate results must not be approved for use.
+Regulators should require stringent third-party testing and auditing of AI lifespan models prior to their deployment.
+This includes checking for biased or incomplete training data and the testing of predictions on real-world diverse populations.
+Approval must be denied to models that produce biased or inaccurate results.

-In addition, transparency requirements around AI lifespan models should be enacted.
-Details on the type of data used for training and disclosures on limitations and uncertainties must be made available to regulators and end-users.
-This allows the outputs to be adequately contextualized and understood.
+Transparency requirements around AI lifespan models should also be put in place.
+The types of data used for training purposes, as well as disclosures on limitations and uncertainties, must be made available to regulators and end-users.
+This way, the outputs can be properly contextualized and appreciated.

 Transparency Needs